 - Place 3/4 cup quinoa in a saucepan with 1 1/2 cups water.
 Bring to a boil, then reduce the heat to very low.
 Cover the pot, and simmer where the water is just bubbling for about 15 to 20 minutes until the water has been completely absorbed (check by pulling back the quinoa with a fork to see if water remains).
 Turn off the heat and let sit covered to steam for 5 minutes.

-- Meanwhile, dice the onion and green pepper.
+- Meanwhile, dice the onion.
+Dice the pepper.
 Mince the garlic.
 Drain and rinse the beans.
 Roughly chop the cilantro.
-Dice the mango into chunks: see How to Cut a Mango.
+Dice the mango into chunks.
 Measure out 2 1/2 cups for the chili, then small dice the rest for the garnish.

 - In a large pot or Dutch oven, heat 2 tablespoons olive oil, then saute the onion for 5 minutes over medium high heat.
 Add the garlic and green pepper and saute about 5 minutes.
 Stir in the Worcestershire sauce, tomato paste, chili powder, cumin, and allspice, and cook for 2 minutes, stirring constantly so that the mixture does not stick to the bottom of the pot.